Bisi Alimi: Work in the United Kingdom

-Now residing in London, Alimi has continued his advocacy on gay rights within migrant African communities.
-He has worked for organizations in the UK including Naz Project London, Michael Bell Research and Consultancy and HIV i-Base.
+In London, Alimi continued his advocacy on gay rights within migrant African communities.
+He has worked for organizations in the UK including Naz Project London, Michael Bell Research and Consultancy, and HIV i-Base.
 He has also worked with AHPN, and he was selected a member of the IAS youth for Mexico 2008 and was a member of the AmfAR review panel for the international grants for African MSM AIDS initiative 2009 and 2011 respectively.